-This paper seeks to examine and critically assess the application of pre-construction property development principles and processes.
+This paper seeks to examine and critically assess the application of preconstruction property development principles and processes.
 The study addresses the fundamental problem as to whether property developers apply sound property development principles and process in order to contribute to increased effectiveness and productivity to their property development activities.
+In summary, our results demonstrate that in general, developers apply a structured framework towards the application of pre-construction development principles.
+It is apparent that there exists some variation in principles and process employed.
+It appears that this can largely be explained by variation in the types of development activities engaged in by various development firms.